Can a Bylaw Charge Be Fought?

 - The permitting of, or failure to prevent, touching between patrons and exotic dancers, see: R. (City of Toronto) v.
 Zanzibar, 2007 ONCJ 4012

-With literally hundreds of by-laws applicable within each Ontario municipality, keeping up with all the various by-law offences can be next to impossible, so, if you, or your business is charged with a by-law offence, hire representation.
+With literally hundreds of by-laws applicable within each Ontario municipality, keeping up with all the various by-law offences can be next to impossible; accordingly, if you, or your business, is charged with a by-law offence, hire Benchmark Legal Offices for your representation.